rgthelen/cloudflare-test/README.md

     - `data` (Object, optional): Additional user data.
 - **Returns:**
   - A promise that resolves to the smart link object.

+### `rownd.setApiUrl(apiUrl)`

+Changes the base API URL used by the Rownd client.
+This is useful for testing or using a different Rownd API environment.

+- **Parameters:**
+  - `apiUrl` (string): The new API URL to use.
+- **Note:**
+  - The default API URL is `https://api.rownd.io`.
+  - Calling this method clears any cached data and forces a refetch of application configuration.

 ### `rownd.appConfig`